 - A minimum number of bullet points must be covered for the award of marks for Content, as follows: - 9-10 marks: 4 bullet points - 5-8 marks: 3 bullet points - 3-4 marks: 2 bullet points - 1-2 marks: 1 bullet point - The information that the candidate gives must be clear.
 If what is written is unclear, this will have a bearing on the mark for Content.
 For example, the candidate may convey information in relation to all four bullet points, but lapses in clarity may mean that a lower mark than the 9 or 10 is more appropriate.
 The more lapses in clarity that there are, the lower the mark is likely to be.
-All of the information that a candidate attempts to give in relation to a particular bullet point may be unintelligible, in which case that bullet point will not have been covered, meaning that a mark of 9 or 10 will be impossible, as the response will not display full coverage of the required information. - The suggested number of words is 40.
-If a candidate writes four very short sentences of around six or seven words on each of the bullet points, it will not be sufficient to access the top band. - 'Lapses' are instances where the inaccuracy of the language is such that there is a delay in communication or nothing at all is conveyed. - There is no requirement in this question for the candidate to refer to events in the past or future, so using the present tense only will enable coverage of the bullet points.
+All of the information that a candidate attempts to give in relation to a particular bullet point may be unintelligible, in which case that bullet point will not have been covered, meaning that a mark of 9 or 10 will be impossible, as the response will not display full coverage of the required information. - The suggested number of characters is 30.
+If a candidate writes less than 20 characters, it will not be sufficient to access the top band. - 'Lapses' are instances where the inaccuracy of the language is such that there is a delay in communication or nothing at all is conveyed. - There is no requirement in this question for the candidate to refer to events in the past or future, so using the present tense only will enable coverage of the bullet points.
 However, the bullet points tend to be general and so references to the past or to the future are acceptable.
 For example, if the bullet point says 'Holidays', the candidate may choose to write about a past or future holiday.
 Lapses will occur when there is a mix of time markers and tenses, for example: 'Last week I will go to the beach'. - There is no requirement for candidates to present their piece of writing in a particular way because of the context, eg a blog or email does not need to look like a blog or email.
 It is the content which is to be marked.